RUC-NLPIR/DeepAgent/README.md

     - An **LLM-based Tool Simulator** that mimics real-world APIs, ensuring stable and efficient training.
     - **Tool-Call Advantage Attribution**, which assigns fine-grained credit to correct tool invocation tokens, providing a more precise learning signal.

-- **Broad Benchmark Support**: DeepAgent is designed to work with a diverse set of challenging benchmarks, including GAIA, HLE, ToolBench, ALFWorld, WebShop, and more.

 ## 🔧 Installation